 By identifying potentially dangerous behaviours in-cabin AI makes driving safer for everyone.
 Smart vehicles can also recognise when different individuals are in the car, automatically adjusting settings for each driver.

-- Security sector: Facial recognition has the potential to transform the security sector.
+- Security sector: Facial recognition as a data labeling tool has the potential to transform the security sector.
 Security staff can use AI powered cameras to identify potentially dangerous individuals or people who have been flagged by law enforcement.

 This could make spaces like airports and military bases safer.
 Facial recognition models can also interpret emotions from the movement of human faces.
-As a result this technology gives security staff warning of developing situations.
+As a result these machine learning models give security staff warning of developing situations.

 Facial recognition systems can also be used to reward loyal customers with special deals and personalised product recommendations.
-Smart checkouts can also make use of facial recognition AI.
+Smart checkouts can also make use of facial recognition AI and video annotation tool.
 By identifying individuals, smart checkouts can help with loss prevention.

 The applications detailed above are changing products and industries.
-However, the prevalence of masks is threatening to make these use cases less effective.
-Computer vision based AI models need annotated images and videos to learn about the real world.
+However, the prevalence of masks threatens to make these use cases less effective.
+Computer vision-based AI models need annotated images and videos to learn about the real world during the pre labeling.

-As a result images and video for facial recognition training must feature masks, highlighted with accurate annotations.
-Without this important training data AI models will not function well when presented with masked individuals.
+As a result images and video for facial recognition training must feature masks, highlighted with accurate computer vision annotation tools.
+Without this important training data, machine learning algorithms will not function well when presented with masked individuals.

 Data annotation tools can help to overcome challenges

-AI models need to be trained with varied image and video data featuring masks.
+AI models must be actively learned with varied image and video data featuring masks.
 Data annotation platforms can help developers to construct datasets quickly and accurately.
 The Keylabs tool gives AI innovators access to powerful annotation features including:

 - Efficient options: Keylabs is designed to accelerate annotation.
-It achieves this with the help of features like keyboard shortcuts, quick outlining functions and linear interpolation.
+It achieves this with the help of features like keyboard shortcuts, quick outlining functions, linear interpolation, and a friendly user interface.

 - Annotating videos: Keylabs is designed to make annotating video easier.
 Interpolation features can track objects from frame to frame in training video.
 Furthermore Keylabs allows videos to be chopped into sections and given to different annotators.
 After they have been annotated these sections can be seamlessly recombined.